litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.13
+	- Fixed bug which would cause a purple outline to be displayed around NPCs during some animations in recent snapshots of Exult.
 version: 0.11.12
 	- Fixed a few bugs in Zauriel's gem of dispelling functions.
 Improved the functions for making the blackrock potion.